iagox86/dnscat2/doc/hacking.md

 The actual code that touches the network is called a tunnel_driver, and is located in tunnel_drivers/.
-An example of a tunnel driver - and the only tunnel_driver that exists as of this writing - is dns.
+An example of a tunnel driver - and the only tunnel_driver that exists as of this writing - is the dns driver, which is implemented in [driver_dns.c](tunnel_drivers/driver_dns.c).
 The protocol I invented for doing packets over DNS (sort of akin to layer 2) is called the "DNS Tunneling Protocol", and is discussed in detail in [protocol.md](protocol.md).

 The tunnel_driver has no real understanding of the dnscat protocol or of